Fair Start Scotland is a new employment support service which helps people living in Scotland to find work.

 You may also be able to use the service if you are 16 or 17 and are either:

 - disabled; or

-- receiving Employment Support Allowance or Univeral Credit
+- receiving Employment Support Allowance or Universal Credit

 Find your local provider

-If you would like to talk to someone about taking part, use the menu below to find your local Fair Start Scotland provider.
+If you would like to talk to someone about how Fair Start Scotland can help you, use the menu below to find the contact details for your area.

 You can also call the Fair Start Scotland Information Line: 0800 804 8108 (Monday to Friday - 10am to 4pm)